moincreemers/swt/features.md

 - allow parameters in DataSourceWidget
 - allow parameters in DataSourceWidget to be updatable using a statement
 - Radiobutton and Checkbox lists value get/set.
-- ServiceResponse staticData structure also allows for views to be stored.
+- ServiceResponse data structure also allows for views to be stored.
 - Added widgets to support many of the standard HTML elements
 - Added File widget
 - if dialog then z-index of active dialog must be higher then everything else.
 Currently, the tk-page-active class sets